 If these projects failed and violence persisted, a massive world embargo would follow.
-Locals would have to exhaust their taste for violence in isolation from the rest of the world and then see reason.
+Locals would have to exhaust their taste for violence in isolation from the rest of the world and then return to reason.
 Mass violence might recede as world opinion frowned on any interruption of these sacred games.
-Once again, the Olympics would become a worship service for peace—not the meaningless spectacle we’ve grown accustomed to, of empty sports statistics, national chauvinism and mindless advertising.
+Once again, the Olympics would become a worship service for peace — not the meaningless spectacle we’ve grown accustomed to, of empty sports statistics, national chauvinism and mindless advertising.

 Learner Olympics would aim for the exact opposite.
-Much more attention would be paid to conflict resolution, and much less to mawkishess sports babble and tawdry publicity.
+Much more attention would be paid to conflict resolution and much less to mawkish sentimentality, sports babble and tawdry publicity.

 Humanity’s energy budget grows by means of unforeseen new peace technologies, not just by putting more ground under the plow or blindly burning more fossil fuel.

 Crop yields from experimental, Stone Age freeholds have matched modern agro-industry’s per-acre productivity without massive inputs of chemicals, mechanical soil destruction and super-inbred seed stocks.
-The secret seems to be the loving manipulation of soil, handful by handful.
-Have you noticed how much more beautiful and fit a garden appears to be after it’s been gone over by hand, inch by inch?
+The secret seems to be a loving manipulation of the soil, handful by handful.
+Have you noticed how much more beautiful and fit a garden appears to be after it’s been gone over inch by inch by hand?
 It glows, almost as if it had been made love to.

-That, plus the clever cultivation of underground microbes, as intensive as the historic one of the plants above ground.
+That, plus the clever cultivation of underground microbes, carried out as rigorously as the historic one of aboveground plants.

 We may resume the moderate consumption of wild game species.
 “Unimproved” wilderness supports wild herbivores much more readily than sickly, feed-dependent domestic varieties.
-Their predator-hastened hoof prints knead the soil to perfection, and their wastes restore its fertility instead of eroding it as an artificial pollutant that eutrophies waterways.
-The native vegetation they feed on is fully adapted to local climes and indestructible by local pests, without any need for genetic engineering on either part.
+Their predator-hastened hoof prints knead the soil to perfection and their wastes restore its fertility instead of eroding it as an artificial pollutant that eutrophies waterways.
+The native vegetation they feed on is fully adapted to local climes and indestructible by local pests, without any need for genetic engineering.
 We could make this hardiness work for us.
 New hunter-gatherer cultures could harvest wild resources within restored climax ecosystems.
 This might allow us to stop penning food species in factory farms.

-It may be that eating the farm-raised food livestock may become not only obsolete but taboo; and some form of vegetarianism, the norm perhaps supplemented with insect, microbial or lab-grown protein.
-In a generation or two, people could sicken at the idea of eating animal flesh just as much as the human kind.
+It may be that eating farm-raised food livestock may become not only obsolete but taboo, and some form of vegetarianism, the nutritional norm perhaps supplemented with insect, microbial or lab-grown protein.
+In a generation or two, people could sicken at the thought of eating animal flesh, just as much as if it were the human kind.

-Long-suffering Ireland – practically speaking the first and last of Britain’s abused colonies – endured its Great Famine during one of the first experiments in industrial monoculture.
+Long-suffering Ireland – practically speaking, the first and last of Britain’s many abused colonies – endured its Great Famine during one of the first experiments in industrial monoculture.
 While British landlords exported Ireland’s diversified crops under armed guard, the sole sustenance of the Irish peasant, his potato crop, rotted away.
 Mass starvation ensued.
 In the 1840s, Ireland’s population declined by half through famine, pestilence and desperate departures.
-By the way, in the 1830s, more Irish soldiers signed up in the British Army than English.
+By the way, during the 1830s, more Irish soldiers had signed up for the British Army than English.

-By prioritizing industrial monoculture and dispossessing farm families in the United States and elsewhere, we are setting ourselves up for counterstrikes of terrorist reprisal—not to mention a massive increase of simple suicides as the corporate consolidation of farmlands ruins freeholders across the planet.
+By prioritizing industrial monoculture and dispossessing farm families in the United States and elsewhere, we are setting ourselves up for counterstrikes of terrorist reprisal — not to mention massive increases of farmer suicides as the corporate consolidation of farmlands ruins freeholders across the planet.
 Worse catastrophes loom: crop-focused blights and pest pandemics, unemployment riots, food bottlenecks and mass starvation.

 A new field of biomimicry could spearhead Vedic-guided biotechnologies.
 Genetic architects will adapt corals, plankton, seaweed, lichens and algae to construction and manufacturing requirements.

-Ultimately, tailored tissue communities might be cultivated into ready-made housing.
-Contractors could pour pre-designed organisms and nutrient solutions into forms similar to those used for concrete pours.
+Ultimately, tailored tissue communities could be cultivated into ready-made housing.
+Contractors could pour pre-designed organisms and nutrient solutions into forms similar to concrete pours.
 Those organisms would metabolize the nutrients, dry out and die off within a few days.
 The resulting “skeletal” remnant (something like the hard remains of coral, bone or bamboo) could provide:

 · construction materials of exceptional strength and elasticity,